MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/set-retrieve-entity-images.md

 ---
-title: " Set and retrieve table images (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: " Set and retrieve entity images (Common Data Service) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "This sample showcases how to set and retrieve table images." # 115-145 characters including spaces.
+description: "This sample showcases how to set and retrieve entity images." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 12/20/2019 ms.reviewer: "pehecke"